Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

-Based on \eqref{eq-yf4}, the signal samples from all available subcarriers and OFDM blocks can then be combined to formulate CS estimation problems.
 The sensing parameters to be estimated in PMNs include delay, AoA and Doppler in three different domains.
-Sometimes, the AoD and magnitude of path are also of interest, which are not considered here.
+Sometimes, the AoD and magnitude of a path are also of interest, which are not considered here.
 Since the signals are relatively independent in the three domains, they can be formulated in a high-dimension (3D here) vector Kronecker product form or even Tensor form.
 Therefore, we can apply 1D to 3D CS techniques to estimate these sensing parameters \cite{Rahmancs20}.
-The following two problems need to be considered when selecting CS techniques of different dimensions. \begin{itemize} \item \textit{Quantization error and number of available samples:} Although high-dimensional on-grid CS algorithms such as the Kronecker CS \cite{Caiafa13} could offer better performance, they require more samples than unknown variables in each dimension.
-In a typical BS, we can get sufficient number of observations for the delay (linked to subcarriers), a reasonable number of samples in the Doppler frequency domain (linked to intermittent packets over a segment of channel coherent period), and a limited number of AoA observations (linked to antennas). \item \textit{Complexity:} Exploiting the Kronecker CS property, the computational complexity is in the order of the product of the complexity in each domain, which is typically proportional to the cube of the number of samples. \end{itemize}
+The following two problems need to be considered when selecting CS techniques of different dimensions.

+\begin{itemize} \item \textit{Quantization error and number of available samples:} Although high-dimensional on-grid CS algorithms such as the Kronecker CS \cite{Caiafa13} could offer better performance, they require more samples than unknown variables in each dimension.
+In a typical BS, we can get a sufficient number of observations for the delay (linked to subcarriers), a reasonable number of samples in the Doppler frequency domain (linked to intermittent packets over a segment of channel coherent period), and a limited number of AoA observations (linked to antennas). \item \textit{Complexity:} Exploiting the Kronecker CS property, the computational complexity is in the order of the product of the complexity in each domain, which is typically proportional to the cube of the number of samples. \end{itemize}

 Therefore, a high dimensional CS algorithm is not always the viable option, particularly for the Doppler frequency and AoA estimation due to the limited number of samples.
 Comparatively, mobile signals generally have tens to thousands of subcarriers, which provide numerous samples for delay estimation.
 Thus, we can formulate two multi-measurement vector (MMV) CS problems, by stacking spatial-domain and Doppler-frequency domain signals, respectively with frequency domain signals.
 From the MMV-CS amplitude estimates, we can then estimate the AoA and Doppler frequencies \cite{8827589,8905229}.
 The details of CS algorithms from 1D to 3D and their performance are presented in \cite{8905229,Rahmancs20}.
 One common problem associated with using lower dimension CS is that parameters with overlapped values in one or more dimensions cannot be separately estimated.
 In this case, techniques such as the one proposed in \cite{8790748} can be used, by taking advantage of the capability of model-based algorithms, for example, modified matrix enhancement and matrix pencil.